-- a.
-They have fulfilled the criteria under the definition of Independent Director as stated in the MMLR, and thus, they are able to provide a check and balance and bring an element of objectivity to the Board; - b.
-They have vast experience in a diverse range of businesses and therefore would be able to provide a constructive opinion, they exercise independent judgement and have the ability to act in the best interest of the Company; - c.
-They have devoted sufficient time and attention to his professional obligations for informed and balanced decision making; - d.
-They have continued to exercise his independence and due care during his tenure as an Independent Non-Executive Director of the Company and carried out their professional duties in the best interest of the Company and shareholders; and - e.
-They have shown great integrity of independence and had not entered into any related party transaction with the Company.
+- c) They have devoted sufficient time and attention to his professional obligations for informed and balanced decision making; - d) They have continued to exercise his independence and due care during his tenure as an Independent Non-Executive Director of the Company and carried out their professional duties in the best interest of the Company and shareholders; and - e) They have shown great integrity of independence and had not entered into any related party transaction with the Company.

-In line with the Practice 4.2 of the Code, the Company will be seeking its shareholders' approval at this forthcoming 24th AGM to retain Tan Sri Datuk Adzmi bin Abdul Wahab and En.
+In line with the Practice 4.2 of the Code, the Company will be seeking its shareholders' approval at this forthcoming 25th AGM to retain Tan Sri Datuk Adzmi bin Abdul Wahab and En.
 Sazali Bin Saad as independent directors of the Company.